Should You Consider Free Relationship Counseling?

 • Pre-marital or marital advice from a coach

 A “do it yourself” approach to relationship counseling may work best for couples looking to learn more about relationships before trying therapy or those who want to better themselves at home.
-However, you might benefit from low-cost counseling if you’re struggling with severe mental illness, frequent arguments, or another challenge.
+However, you might benefit from low-cost counseling if you’re struggling with severe mental illness, frequent arguments, or another challenge that’s taxing on your mental health.

 Considering at-home options rather than paying for a professional may be done out of stress about finances or availability.
 However, note that you may have alternatives even if there are no free therapy options in your area.
 For example, online therapy is often 50% less (or more) than in-person therapy.
 In addition, when couples can split a session cost, the price may be more manageable.